9uapaw/debris/README.md

 ### Basic example

-A simple example of finding an unambigous element
+A simple example of finding an element by using a path and a field finder.

 ```rust
 let html = r#"<div class=found>